Opportunistic fraudsters are very active in times of crisis. Stay ahead of them by looking out for three common red flags.

 If you see any of these, take a step back, access the situation, and notify only necessary personnel (such as HR).
 Monitor peculiar activity and preserve documents that could be helpful during an investigation.

 87% of occupational fraud is committed by first time offenders with clean employment histories4

 As a business owner, you expect a certain level of professional ethics from your vendors, but supplier fraud is real.

 The most common signs to look out for are:

 If you suspect supplier fraud, start by confirming Federal Tax ID numbers and contact information of suppliers with the IRS.
 Question duplicate or incorrect payments and consider using a third party to review vendors.
 Pay using ACH or wire transfers to avoid illicit check activity.

 Discuss Safety Tips with Your Banker

 Fraud is a constant threat.
 With increasingly sophisticated scams appearing seemingly daily, it can be hard to keep up.
-The good news is that Santander can help you lessen your risk and keep your business safe.
+The good news is that Santander can help you lessen your risk, quicken your fraud detection and keep your business safe.
 Speak with your business banker today to find out more.

 Readers should consult their own attorneys or other advisors regarding any financial or business strategies mentioned in this article.
 These materials are for informational purposes only and do not necessarily reflect the views or endorsement of Santander Bank.